isomerpages/iras-taxacademy/_executive-tax-programmes/4-goods-and-services-tax.md

 Registration is CLOSED for Intake 2020/21.

-Registration for individual modules will close 1 month before the commencement of the module.
+Registration for individual modules is CLOSED for Intake 2020/21.

 The next intake for this course will be in Nov 2021.